ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 The field definition and the resolver are inherited by all implementing object types.
 So, if an object type does not declare `someField`, it will inherit the resolver from the interface declaration.

-This API is also available through the fluent API, where you now have `Resolve` descriptors on interface fields.
+This is also available through the fluent API, where you now have `Resolve` descriptors on interface fields.

 ## Relay Support